noaione/yuusha-shoukan-ln/sources/v10/chapter2.md

 She started wavering!
 Good, the flow of things is good...
 I need one more push, and I need to take out one more decisive card.
 However, piling up more things regarding our date would be difficult, so is there anything else I could use?
-T- That’s right...
+T-That’s right...

 [If Fate-san comes home tired from work...
 Errr, should I give you a massage?]